d-keerthi123/DSA-Solutions/README.md

 Started on: **Jan 1, 2026**

-This repository contains my solutions to LeetCode problems(mostly) and GeeksForGeeks(GFG), implemented in **Java**, while learning Data Structures & Algorithms.
+This repository contains my solutions to LeetCode problems(mainly) and GeeksForGeeks(GFG), implemented in **Java**, while learning Data Structures & Algorithms.

 ## Goal